phpbrew/phpbrew/README.md

     phpbrew install php-5.3.10 +mysql +pdo +pear +sqlite +cgi phpbrew install php-5.3.10 +mysql +pdo +pear +apxs2 phpbrew install php-5.3.10 +mysql +pdo +pear +apxs2=/usr/bin/apxs2

+NOTE:

+> 1. If you want to build php with apache php module, please change the permission
+> of apache module directory, eg: `/opt/local/apache2/modules/`.
+> it should be writable and phpbrew should be able to change permission.
+> after install, you should check your httpd.conf configuration file, to switch
+> your php module version. :-)
+>
+> 2. phpbrew currently only supports for apxs2 (apache2)

 Or simply build and install PHP: